chrissearle/www_smu/content/2024/02/27/horsehead-ic434.md

 Taken with the Seestar S-50 - which automatically applies darks to the fit files.

-- 110 images at 10 sec per image.
+- 110 images at 10 seconds per image.